Our internal process principles are:

 We have adopted a not very common but still effective in its way compensation practice based on tasks closed by a person.
 When hiring, we agree on your hourly rate, and, when assigning a task to you, we set a price for it based on delivery time estimation and your fixed rate.

-So each task has an expressly declared price and every three days your successfully completed tasks are collected and paid for in bulk.
+So each task has an expressly declared price and every seven days your successfully completed tasks are collected and paid for in bulk.
+We work on automating this process at the moment.
+After we finish it it will be possible to get the money almost instantly.

 Basically, you have no limitation on how much you can earn, although it works both ways: if you show low performance, you get paid less than you could have been.

 Please, also take a note that you will receive only half of the money paid by the client.
-So, if your rate to the client is, for example, $100 - then you will receive $50.
+So, if your rate to the client is, for example, $100 - then you will receive $50 for completing the task.

 See how our billing works.